 | Launch | 1 week |

-Key assumptions: Requirements are well-defined but may evolve during development, 2-3 third-party integrations (payment processor, analytics, one domain-specific API), multiple user roles with different permissions.
+Key assumptions: Requirements are well-defined but may evolve during development, 2--3 third-party integrations, multiple user roles with different permissions.

-Medium complexity projects benefit enormously from a structured process with clear milestones.
-The risk of scope creep is higher because there are more features to “just add one more thing” to.
+Medium projects benefit enormously from a structured process with clear milestones.
+The risk of scope creep is higher because there are more features to add "just one more thing" to.

-What qualifies: A large-scale application with complex business logic, multiple integrations, real-time features, AI capabilities, regulatory compliance requirements, or multiple interconnected applications.
+What qualifies: A large-scale application with complex business logic, multiple integrations, real-time features, AI capabilities, regulatory compliance, or multiple interconnected applications.
 Typically 40+ screens with complex state management.

 Examples: